edwardsharp/wild_ai_adventure/README.md

 ## Development Notes

 - Sessions are currently stored in memory for simplicity.
 In production, consider using PostgreSQL-backed sessions by uncommenting the PostgresStore code in `main.rs`
-- The development script (`start_dev.sh`) provides a convenient way to set up and run the server
+- The development script (`scripts/start_dev.sh`) provides a convenient way to set up and run the server
 - Database migrations run automatically when the server starts

 ## Production Deployment